Brazilian Butt Lift

 The ideal candidate is one who is moderately slender but not too slender.
 Love handles, the lower abdomen and outer thighs are great places to harvest the fat if the skin tone is good.
 If the skin tone is loose and we’re performing a tummy tuck I can harvest the fat from that area.

 To learn if you are a candidate, please contact my office for a consultation and I’d be happy to give you my opinion.
-I have offices in McLean, Virginia; Rockville, Maryland and Annapolis, Maryland.
+I have offices in McLean, Baltimore Maryland; Rockville, Maryland and Annapolis, Maryland.